Battle of Collooney: Battle

 The combined Franco-Irish forces marched northeast towards Sligo on their way to County Donegal in Ulster.
 When they got to the village of Collooney they were confronted by a unit of British troops from the garrison in Sligo, which is approximately five miles to the north of Collooney.
 A minor battle ensued at Carricknagat, a small townland to the immediate north of Collooney, hence the alternate name for the battle: the Battle of Carricknagat.

 On 5 September 1798, the Franco-Irish troops pushed north through County Sligo but were halted by a cannon which the British forces had installed above Union Rock near Collooney.

 A young Irish aide to General Humbert, Lieutenant Bartholomew Teeling, distinguished himself during the encounter.
 Teeling cleared the way for the advancing Irish-French army by single-handedly disabling a British gunnery post located high on Union Rock when he broke from the French ranks and galloped towards the gunner's position.
 Teeling was armed with a pistol and he shot the cannon's marksman and captured the cannon.
 After the loss of the cannon position the French and Irish advanced and the British retreated towards their barracks at Sligo, leaving 120 dead and 100 prisoners.

 Colonel Charles Vereker, who commanded the Limerick militia in the standoff, was awarded a peerage for his role in the battle.

 Teeling monument

 In 1898, the centenary year of the battle, a statue of Teeling was erected in Carricknagat.
-Far Famed Johnnie Woods of Aughamore, Sligo (St John's Parish, Carraroe, Co Sligo) was a far-famed reliable scaffolder and it was he who erected the spire for this monument.